 Pesto is a thick paste of Italian origin used in a wide range of pasta dishes.
 A typical pesto contains fresh basil, garlic, pine nuts, olive oil and Parmesan cheese, though these ingredients can vary.
 A cold pesto pasta salad is a refreshing addition to any summer lunch menu and can be made ahead of time.
-Meat and vegetables can be added to your cold pesto pasta to spruce it up a bit.
+Adding salmon, chicken, slivered beef or a handful of crisp, steamed vegetables to cold pesto pasta makes it hearty enough for cool-weather meals as well.

 To make a cold pesto salad, first prepare your pesto.
 Mince the garlic and herbs as finely as possible, then blend your ingredients together by mashing them up in a large bowl or by using a food processor.
 Using a food processor will give you a finer, less chunky pesto.
 Boil pasta according to the package instructions until softened.
 Any pasta shape will do, although short pastas like penne and fusilli are most common in pesto salads.
 Strain the pasta and blend it with the pesto until evenly distributed.
 Place the pasta in a large bowl, cover it with plastic wrap and place it in the refrigerator for at least one hour.